kyleyates/kyleyates.github.io/_pages/materials.md

 For a statement on my teaching philosophy, please see [here](https://kyleyates.github.io/assets/pdf/yates_teaching_statement.pdf).
 Anonymous student evalutions on teaching can be found on my [teaching page](https://kyleyates.github.io/teaching).

-For a statement on my research practices and directions, please see [here](https://kyleyates.github.io/assets/pdf/yates_research_statement.pdf).
+For a statement on my research interests, please see my [research page](https://kyleyates.github.io/research).